Runaway (1984 North Korean film): Plot

 Runaway is based on a short story of the same name written by Chae Seo-hae in 1924.

 The film opens with a quote from Victor Hugo's Les Misérables: "So long as ignorance and misery remain on Earth, books like this cannot be useless..."
-The opener was highly unorthodox for a North Korean film, since North Korean works of culture habitually only referenced texts written by the leader Kim Il-sung, and certainly not of foreigners.
+The opener was highly unorthodox for a North Korean film, since North Korean works of culture habitually only referenced texts written by the leader Kim Il Sung, and certainly not of foreigners.
 Footage of Paris and Tokyo is seen in the film.

 The film is set in the 1920s in Korea under Japanese occupation.
 Song Ryul (played by Choe Sang-soo) is a peasant studying in Seoul when he hears the news that his father is ill and he has to return to the countryside.
 His richer cousin gives him a plot of land to farm on.
 Song, his wife (played by Choi Eun-hee), and his parents tend to the land, but right before harvest the cousin sells the land and its crop to the Japanese.
-Song's father voices his opposition, but is killed by the police.
+Song's father voices his opposition but is killed by the police.
 Song and his family are ruined and they have to move to Kando (Jiandao) in Manchuria.
-The area has a reputation for being lawless territory.
-The life of Song's family there is a "numbing catalogue of their difficulties": being robbed, exploited, and cheated.
-Song's mother is attacked by a pack of rabid dogs owned by a business man in "a horrific scene", and has to buy medicine.
+The area has a reputation for being a lawless territory.
+The life of Song's family there is a "numbing catalog of their difficulties": being robbed, exploited, and cheated.
+Song's mother is attacked by a pack of rabid dogs owned by a businessman in "a horrific scene", and has to buy medicine.
 The local pharmacist, however, refuses to sell it without being paid immediately.
 Song is enraged and smashes the pharmacy with an axe and sets it on fire.
 He is arrested and sent to prison by train.
-The prison is however attacked by Kim Il-sung and his guerrillas who free the inmates.
+The prison is however attacked by Kim Il Sung and his guerrillas who free the inmates.
 Song joins them in their fight against the Japanese occupiers.
 He partakes in an operation to blow up the train tracks he was transported to prison on and a Japanese army train.